ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 The existing communication protocol for signing are based on UR types specific to each blockchain.
 Except for Bitcoin with `psbt` UR type, the signing request prepared by the watch-only wallet is embedded in a UR type with the extension `sign-request`.
 Once the transaction is signed, the offline signer sends the signature back to the watch-only wallet by encoding the data in a UR type with the extension `signature`.

-This document proposes to standardize into one UR type `crypto-sign-request` for the signing request and another UR type `crypto-signature` for the signed message.
+This document proposes to standardize into one UR type `sign-request` for the signing request and another UR type `crypto-signature` for the signed message.

 The following table listed the existing UR types depending on the blockchain and introduced the new UR types intended to be blockchain agnostic.